 Leibniz Texts Referee: Massimo Mugnai (Scuola Normale Superiore, Pisa)

 Tables of Contents for Past Volumes: 2000–2008

 PDFs of all articles, with the exception of the three most recent volumes, are available for free through the Philosophy Documentation Center.

 The Leibniz Review* is an annual, refereed journal sponsored by the Leibniz Society of North America.
 Founded in 1991, the Review publishes articles on the philosophy of Leibniz and other, related figures in early modern philosophy.
 It also includes Leibniz texts and book reviews of recent works on Leibniz.
-It is indexed in Poiesis-Philosophy Online Serials, The Philosopher’s Index, and IBZ.
-Full text in electronic form is available to subscribing institutions through Poiesis.
+It is indexed in ERIH PLUS, Index Copernicus, IBZ, The Philosopher’s Index, PhilPapers, and Scopus.
+Subscriptions and online access are provided by the Philosophy Documentation Center.